What is the purpose of a diagram of the pool technical room?

 - The electrical board in charge of controlling all these different appliances.

-All this equipment must be protected from the weather and heat; a well-designed technical room must be easily accessible to the user to facilitate maintenance operations and at the same time be inaccessible to children.
-Various options are available.
+All this equipment must be protected from the weather and heat; a well-designed technical room must be easily accessible to the user to facilitate maintenance operations but shouldn’t accessible to children.
+Various options are available, these are outlined below.

 Where is the swimming pool pump room to be installed ?